 How do I share from a second camera or mobile device in Zoom?

 Zoom allows instructors to share a feed from a second device in order to show students an alternate view.
 A camera connected to your computer can be used as the second device to show a document, a physical whiteboard, or an activity taking place in the room.
 A smartphone or tablet connected to your computer can be used as the second device to show activities on that screen, such as drawing on a sketching app, or utilizing any other app.
+You may also wish to join your Zoom meeting as a participant from that mobile device, and share your content/screen that way.

 See instructions below for both options, including for iOS and non-iOS devices